 Of the several types of canvas that can be used as a painting support, linen and cotton are the most popular.
 They typically have the same plain weave, although cotton duck is heavier and more tightly woven, and they are both prepared in the same way.
 I use linen in this article, but the same process can be used for cotton canvases or those made from any other type of natural fiber.

 Let's start by looking at some of the different fabrics that can be used for painting canvas.
 These photographs were all taken at the same scale.

-Raw portrait grade linen
+Raw portrait-grade linen

-Cheap linen from the fabric store
+Drapery linen from the fabric store

 The linen is prepared on a frame made from 2x4's with some cross bracing.
 The detachable legs make it easier to store.

-The linen is then attached to a large frame with staples using a heavy duty stapler.
-It's important that the fabric is very slack at this point (the linen is going to tighten up considerably when the size is applied), and the threads are lined up so they are parallel to and perpendicular to the edges of the frame.
+The linen is attached to a frame using a heavy-duty stapler with staples placed every three inches or so around the outside edge.
+It's important that the fabric is not stretched tight at this point (the linen is going to tighten up considerably when size is applied), so stretch it gently using your fingers—just enough so that it starts to hold its own weight.
+The threads are lined up to be parallel to and perpendicular to the edges of the frame.

 Linen with two applications of PVA size.
 The water in the size has caused the canvas to tighten up.

-I recommend using polyvinyl acetate (PVA) size which is a mix of approximately 30% pH-neutral PVA adhesive and 70% water (you can buy it premixed, but that works out to be about five or six times more expensive than making your own).
+You can easily make PVA size yourself from white glue and water (you can buy it premixed, but it's about six times more expensive than making your own).
 However, a note of caution: Elmer's white glue is not pH neutral and is not suitable for use as a size—use a brand like Lineco instead.

 With the linen now sized and sealed, it's time to get busy with the primer.
 Before going further, lightly sand down the linen and brush off any dust.